simonmichael/hledger_site/src/1.42/hledger.md

 command line.

-Also like `run`, the input file(s) specified for the `repl` command will be the default input for all interactive commands, you can override this temporarily by specifying an `-f` option in particular commands, and commands will not see any changes made to input files (eg by `add`) until you exit and restart the REPL.
+Also like `run`, the input file(s) specified for the `repl` command will be the default input for all interactive commands.
+You can override this temporarily by specifying an `-f` option in particular commands.
+But note that commands will not see any changes made to input files (eg by `add`) until you exit and restart the REPL.

 The command syntax is the same as with `run`:

 - enter one hledger command at a time, without the usual `hledger` first word
 - empty lines and comment text from `#` to end of line are ignored
 - use single or double quotes to quote arguments when needed
 - type `exit` or `quit` or control-D to exit the REPL.

 While it is running, the REPL remembers your command history, and you can navigate in the usual ways:

 - Keypad or Emacs navigation keys to edit the current command line
 - UP/DOWN or control-P/control-N to step back/forward through history
 - control-R to search for a past command
--   TAB completes file paths.
+- TAB to complete file paths.

+Generally `repl` command lines should feel much like the normal hledger CLI, but you may find differences. `repl` is a little stricter; eg it requires full command names or official abbreviations (as seen in the commands list).

-The `commands` and `help` commands, and the command help flags (`CMD --tldr`, `CMD -h/--help`, `CMD --info`, `CMD --man`), work in the usual way, and can be useful.
+The `commands` and `help` commands, and the command help flags (`CMD --tldr`, `CMD -h/--help`, `CMD --info`, `CMD --man`), can be useful.

 You can type control-C to cancel a long-running command (but only once;
 typing it a second time will exit the REPL).

-And in most shells you can type control-Z to exit temporarily to the shell (and `fg` to return to the REPL).
+And in most shells you can type control-Z to temporarily exit to the shell (and then `fg` to return to the REPL).

-You may find some differences in behaviour between `run` command lines and normal hledger command lines.
-For example, in the REPL,

--   the command name must be written first, options afterward
--   full command names or official abbreviations (as in the command list) must be used
--   options parsing with addon commands might be less flexible than the CLI
--   the `stats` command gives false timings, currently

 #### Examples